Theodo-UK/nestjs-admin/README.md

 2. Then add the provided `DefaultAdminModule` and `DefaultAdminAuthModule` to your app modules:

-Note that the DefaultAdminAuthModule will add an AdminUser entity.
+Note that the DefaultAdminAuthModule will introduce an AdminUser entity.
 If you want to be able to use your own User entity to authenticate to the admin interface, you'll have to write your own module instead.